What is a voluntary administration?

 - unsecured creditors can’t begin, continue or enforce their claims against the company without the administrator’s consent or the court’s permission

-- owners of property (other than perishable property) used or occupied by the company, or people who lease such property to the company, can’t recover their property
+- owners of the property (other than perishable property) used or occupied by the company, or people who lease such property to the company, can’t recover their property

 - except in limited circumstances, secured creditors can’t enforce their charge over company property